open-telemetry/otel-arrow/collector/BUILDING.md

 # Building the components in this repository

 There are several options for building the components in this repository.
-This is a Golang code base, however users familiar with building and installing Golang code using `go install` commands will be disappointed.
-Due to complications with Go module dependencies, the process is a bit more elaborate.
+This is a Golang code base, so users familiar with building and installing Golang will find this easy to do using Golang tools.
+Docker build instructions are also provided.

 The recommended practice for building the OpenTelemetry Collector uses a [`builder` tool][BUILDER].
 The builder synthesizes a Golang